ur-cs-courses/course-project-silver-bullet/docs/SPRINT_REVIEW.md

 **Plan to do:**
 + Specify each feature with methods and attributes in the class diagrams
 + Build Demo pseudo code based on designs

+## November 9, 2023

+**What went well:**
++ Getting a better feeling of the git flow - card->issue->branch->merge
++ Adding each other as reviewers on PRs
++ More professional
++ Good progress so far

+**To improve on:**
++ Communication and updating team members
++ More balanced break down of tasks
+    + finer breakdown of specifics for each task
+    + assigning story points

+**Plan to do:**
++ Debug yaml-cpp issues
++ Changes to input file - new attributes
++ Begin configuring CMake files
++ Room class implementation
++ Adjustments to Robot class
++ Begin creating 'user interface' (CLI) - how the user will interact with our software
++ Work on bonus point ideas
+    + visualization simulation